 Education and Training

 She received her bachelor’s degree from the New World School of the Arts in Miami, FL and has also attended the Chautauqua Institution Voice Program.
 Ms. Spitzer earned both a master’s degree in voice performance and a professional diploma in opera in from the Chicago College of the Performing Arts at Roosevelt University where she has also taught as an adjunct professor of lyric diction.

-In addition to her vocal training, Catherine has also studied the Meisner acting technique and is proficient in the Italian language.
-She currently studies with Julia Faulkner and has sung with a number of professional ensembles including the Grant Park Chorus, Chicago Symphony Chorus, Cathedral Schola Cantorum at Holy Name Cathedral, The Lakeside Singers, and UNUM Vocal Company.
+In addition to her vocal training, Catherine has also studied the Meisner acting technique and is proficient in both Italian and Spanish.
+She studies with Julia Faulkner and has sung with a number of professional ensembles including the Grant Park Chorus, Chicago Symphony Chorus, Cathedral Schola Cantorum at Holy Name Cathedral, The Lakeside Singers, and UNUM Vocal Company.